translate/translate/docs/commands/pofilter_tests.rst

 printf
 ------

-checks whether printf format strings match
+Checks whether printf format strings match

 If the printf formatting variables are not identical, then this will indicate an error.
 Printf statements are used by programs to format output in a human